azharhanif/Programming2/Labs/starter-programming-2-lab-6/README.md

 # Programming 2 - Lab 6

 This template repository is the starter project for Programming 2 Lab 6.
-Written in Java, and tested with Gradle/JUnit.
+Written in Java, Use JUnit for testing.

 ### Question(s)